slamora/brackets-wiki/Extension-API-Research.md

 ### Benefits

 * Access to core Brackets that is consistent with the rest of the world
+* Modules provided by core do not need to be loaded before an extension can request them
 * First step in enabling extensions to share services
 * Robust and easier to debug error handling for promises and events
 * Event bus provides looser coupling between subsystems which can make testing easier, reduce circular dependencies